zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

    ![](./images/ordslab2.39.png " ")

-## Step 4: Create RESTful Services for Spatial data
+## **STEP 4**: Create RESTful Services for Spatial data

 **AutoREST Enable a Schema and its Spatial Table**

-To enable AutoREST on a schema and a table, perform the following steps:
+To enable AutoREST on a schema and a table, perform the following STEPS:

 1. On the left-side, the Connections navigator is displayed.
 To make a new connection, click the down arrow beside + sign and click on **New Connection**.